access-ci-org/access-shib-idp/README.md

 ## Delete the Previous CloudFormation Stack

+**NOTE:** Since DNS clients might be (mis)configured to update the DNS record for idp.access-ci.org less frequently than asserted by Route 53, it is prudent to wait at least an hour before deleting the previous CloudFormation stack.

 After you have verified that DNS has been updated, you can delete the previous CloudFormation stack to free up AWS resources (and thus decrease the monthly bill).
 Deleting a CloudFormation stack is a bit tricky since